"For God, Spain and to make us rich!"

 The House of Habsburgh

 Carlos I, "The Kaiser" (1516-1556)Arrived to Spain without a grasp of culture, society or language, for that matter and faced quite a few rebellions for it, which he crushed promptly.
 Protestants were tougher, though, when Martin Luther nailed his theses under his nose.
 Cue the endless religious wars funded with the extensive resources of the Spanish empire.
 Also, when he understood he couldn't win he resigned to his son and retired into a monastery.

-Felipe II, "the Cautious" (1556-1598)As the religious wars escalated into political wars he attempted an alliance with England that ended very badly.
+Felipe II, "the Cautious" (1556-1598)As the religious wars escalated into political wars, he attempted an alliance with England that twice ended very badly.
 Also remembered for annexing Portugal.
 And for allegedly building the Escorial Palace to seal a hellgate, filling it with Catholic art and relics.
 Incidentally, all kings of Spain after him are buried there.
 An archipelago in the Western Pacific was named in his honor.